syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ## Performance

-Using the `TreeGridExcelExportOptions.CellsExportHandler` and changing the settings for each cell will consume more memory and time.
-So, avoid using the `CellsExportHandler`, and instead of this, do the required settings in the exported sheet.
+Using the [TreeGridExcelExportOptions.CellsExportHandler](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.Export.TreeGridExcelExportOptions.html#Syncfusion_UI_Xaml_TreeGrid_Export_TreeGridExcelExportOptions_CellsExportHandler) and changing the settings for each cell will consume more memory and time.
+So, avoid using the [CellsExportHandler](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.Export.TreeGridExcelExportOptions.html#Syncfusion_UI_Xaml_TreeGrid_Export_TreeGridExcelExportOptions_CellsExportHandler), and instead of this, do the required settings in the exported sheet.

 ### Formatting column without using CellsExportHandler

 Perform cell-level customization such as row-level styling and formatting particular columns in the exported worksheet.

-In the following code sample, the NumberFormat for the `Salary` column is changed in the exported sheet after exporting without using the `CellsExportHandler.`
+In the following code sample, the NumberFormat for the `Salary` column is changed in the exported sheet after exporting without using the [CellsExportHandler(https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.Export.TreeGridExcelExportOptions.html#Syncfusion_UI_Xaml_TreeGrid_Export_TreeGridExcelExportOptions_CellsExportHandler).]

 Reference:
 [CellRange Formatting](http://help.syncfusion.com/file-formats/xlsio/working-with-cell-or-range-formatting)